 PLEASE STOP!
-I can’t take anymore – it’s THAT music – make it stop!
+I can’t take anymore of that music … make it stop!
 It sends a shiver down my spine as it plays on and on.
 My eyes bulge as the opening title starts.
 I stare at her silhouette – incredibly sexy, calm and enticing whilst dancing in the flames.
 My eyes don’t shift from her as she invites me to come dance.
 I hesitantly refuse.
-I dare not move but I’m subtlety being drawn in to her world and that music still won’t stop!
+I dare not move but I’m subtlety being drawn into her world and that music still won’t stop!

 Too late – I’ve been sucked into her world!
 Things have taken a sinister turn for the worse and I have choices to make.

 I see the revolver spinning but I don’t want this game of Russian Roulette to drag on.
 I hope it will stop in my direction and … Bang!
 At least it will be over and done with and that music will stop.
 Typical of my luck, the revolver keeps on spinning.
 I reach for it to take matters into my own hands but it’s just out of reach.

 Next I’m faced with a roulette wheel.
 I’m not a gambler – my limited gambling experience is based on watching Play Your Cards Right on TV, screaming ‘Higher’ and ‘Lower’ as Bruce flipped the cards.
 Now I have a choice, black or red.
 I’m determined to put an end to the torturous music so I go for black 13 – this must work.
 I fail to succeed again and I’m whisked off to view some tarot cards.
 Surely the end must be near but the torture continues as the cards keep rotating!
 I’m then whisked past a collection of skulls and within a split second, the music stops … Phew!